 This webinar is eligible for 1.25 points of CFRE credit.

 - Perspectives for understanding the role of listening in fundraising

 - Tips for evaluating and improving your listening skills

 - Methods for acting upon what you hear

 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

 Vice President of Institutional Advancement, Texas A&M University - Commerce

 Keturi DeLong is the Vice President of Institutional Advancement at Texas A&M University - Commerce, where she oversees Development and Alumni Relations.
 Prior to her role as VP, she served as the Associate Vice President for Advancement at A&M Commerce.
-She has also held development roles at The University of North Texas College of Education and at The Hockaday School.
+She has also held development roles at The University of North Texas College of Education, The Hockaday School, and The Lamplighter School.
 The incoming chair of CASE District IV, Keturi holds an M.A. in Communication from The University of North Texas and a B.A. in Communications from the University of North Carolina at Wilmington.